buildsoftwares01/api2ssh/README.md

 API2SSH is a lightweight REST service that converts structured HTTP requests into real, interactive SSH sessions with network devices.

+Most automation platforms support **only non-interactive SSH**.
+Real devices require prompt awareness, timing control, and interactive session handling.

+API2SSH bridges that gap 🙂

+**Turn structured API calls into deterministic SSH automation.**

 This **GitHub version is a demo build**, limited to **2 devices orchestration**, so you can test the workflow and integration model before moving to production.

 👉 The **full multi-device production version** is available on [Gumroad](https://buildsoftwares01.gumroad.com/l/api2ssh).

 ---

-## 🔥 What This Demo Proves
+## 🔥 What Is Included

-Even in the limited edition, you get:

 - ✅ Interactive SSH session handling 🙂
 - ✅ Prompt-aware command completion detection
 - ✅ Sequential command execution
 - ✅ Structured JSON responses
 - ✅ Per-command timeout protection
 - ✅ REST-to-CLI bridge for automation platforms

-This is not simple SSH execution — it handles real interactive sessions (prompts, sudo requests, CLI state changes).
+- ✅ Fernet-based Security

 ---